-I’ve found more mental freedom on my tidying journey than I ever would have thought possible.
+I’ve found more mental freedom on my tidying journey and work as an organiser than I would ever have thought possible.
 The process of folding and sorting is therapeutic for sure, and it’s a pleasant experience to choose an outfit when the wardrobe is well organised.
-But more than that, the time I save daily where I previously would have been tidying ‘clutter’ away can now be spent on personal development, pursuing hobbies, and, most importantly, spending time with my family.
+But more than that, the time I save daily, and the changes I work to achieve for my amazing clients, can now be spent on personal development, pursuing hobbies, and, most importantly, spending time with family.

 Fast forward to the present day and my focus is on having a home that’s comfortable, low-maintenance and filled only with items that bring joy for us.
 The litmus test for me is ‘can I relax in this space without looking around and seeing things to do?’